Google Analytics is a powerful web service that gives you insights into your website. But exactly can it help you?

 What pages get the most traffic?

 Let’s start with a simple one.
-Which pages of my site or application are getting the most traffic?
+Which pages of my website are getting the most traffic?
 To find this out we’ll want to view the Behavior Overview, which we can find by visiting Behavior then Overview.

 Where is my traffic coming from?